Achievable logoAchievable logo

 Listed securities are eligible to be traded on exchanges (e.g. the NYSE, while unlisted securities only trade in the OTC markets.
 We’ll learn more about listed and unlisted securities in the following unit.

 After the issue is sold in the primary market, investors trade it in the secondary market.
-Some IPO customers will be long-term investors, while others may make a quick profit by selling their shares swiftly.
-The following unit will provide more details on the structure and rules of the secondary market.
+Some IPO customers will be long-term investors, while others may try to make a quick profit by selling their shares soon after the IPO.
+The following unit provides more detail on the structure and rules of the secondary market.

 Key points